How Are Agave Straws Made?

 Every step of our agave fiber straw manufacturing process takes place in-house, which allows us to produce high-quality products meeting industry standards.

-Agave straws allow you to reduce environmental impact without compromising quality.
-By choosing Greenprint’s agave straws, you give your customers an eco-friendly solution that is sturdy and durable.
-Explore our selection of plant-based straws, or contact us for more information.
+By choosing Greenprint’s agave straws, you give your customers a foodware solution that is sturdy and durable.
+Explore our selection of straws, or contact us for more information.

 References